From Dark Radiation to Dark Energy: Unified Cosmological Evolution in K-essence Models: Abstract

 \section{Abstract}

 We study a class of Unified Dark Matter (UDM) models based on generalized K-essence, where a single scalar field with non-canonical kinetic terms accounts for dark radiation, dark matter, and dark energy.
 Starting from the purely kinetic Lagrangian proposed by Scherrer in \cite{Scherrer:2004au}, we extend the analysis to quadratic and exponential scalar potentials and explore their phenomenology.
-All models are implemented in a modified version of \texttt{Hi\_CLASS} and confronted with data from \textit{Planck} 2018, DESI DR1, and Big Bang Nucleosynthesis.
+All models are implemented in a modified version of \texttt{Hi\_CLASS} (a Horndeski capable extension of CLASS) and confronted with data from \textit{Planck} 2018, DESI DR1, and Big Bang Nucleosynthesis.
 The scenarios reproduce the full sequence of cosmic epochs: an early radiation-like phase, a matter-dominated era, and late-time accelerated expansion.
 The new models predict slightly higher values of the Hubble constant compared to $\Lambda$CDM, thereby partially alleviating the respective tensions from $\sim 4.4 \sigma$ to $\sim 3.4 \sigma$.
 The quadratic potential requires an ultralight mass that makes it effectively indistinguishable from the Scherrer solution.
-Overall, generalized K-essence provides a minimal and observationally viable realization of UDM, offering a unified description of the dark sector with distinctive signatures in both early- and late-time cosmology.
+Overall, generalized K-essence provides a minimal (single field and minimally coupled) and observationally viable realization of UDM, offering a unified description of the dark sector with distinctive signatures in both early- and late-time cosmology.